Accessibility Guidelines

 Document accessibility standards

-Only PDF documents should be added to the T4 Media Library and linked to content within a Studio Site webpage.
-However, its often easier to ensure a document is accessible during its initial creation than it is after it has been saved as a PDF.
+Only PDF documents should be added to the T4 Media Library and linked to content within a webpage.
+However, it's often easier to ensure a document is accessible during its initial creation than it is after it has been saved as a PDF.

 Microsoft provides an overview of creating an accessible Word document and how to check for accessibility while you work in Word.